discordx-ts/discordx/README.md

 ```

 ## Guards
-(Guards works also with `@Command` and `@CommandNotFound`)
+> (Guards works also with `@Command` and `@CommandNotFound`)

 You can use functions that are executed before your event to determine if it's executed.
-For example if you want to apply a prefix to the messages you can simply use the `@Guard` decorator:
+For example, if you want to apply a prefix to the messages, you can simply use the `@Guard` decorator:
-(The `Prefix` function is provided by the `@typeit/discord` package, you can import it)
+(The `Prefix` function is provided by the `@typeit/discord` package, where you can import it)
 ```typescript
 import {
   Discord,